-The CDC Levels of Care Assessment Tool (CDC LOCATe) is a web-based tool designed to help standardize definitions and thresholds used in monitoring levels of care nationwide, in order to systematize the assessment of maternal and infant levels of care.
-The standardized data collected using this tool allows for a clearer analysis of maternal and infant health outcomes.
+The CDC Levels of Care Assessment Tool (CDC LOCATe) is designed to help standardize definitions and thresholds used in monitoring levels of care nationwide, in order to systematize the assessment of maternal and neonatal levels of care.
+The standardized data collected using this tool allows for a clearer understanding of opportunities to strengthen systems of maternal and neonatal care.
 CDC LOCATe data is used by a variety of public health and clinical care stakeholders at state and local levels, including PQCs.